A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Introduction

-As well known, $LC_n$ is a measure of the similarity/dissimilarity of the words which is often used in pattern matching, e.g., in computer science, the edit (or Levenshtein) distance between two strings is the minimal number of indels (insertions/deletions) to transform one string into the other and is given by $2(n-LC_n)$.
+As well known, $LC_n$ is a measure of the similarity/dissimilarity of the two words/strings which is often used in pattern matching, e.g., in computer science the edit (or Levenshtein) distance is the minimal number of indels (insertions/deletions) to transform one string into the other and is therefore given by $2(n-LC_n)$.
+(The reader will find in \cite{Cap}, \cite{Pevzner}, \cite{SK} and \cite{W2} numerous examples of the relevance of longest common subsequences in various applications.)